 The notion that the pursuit of security has become more of an international concern over time is not really contentious but the centrality of the sovereign state in this pursuit has become far more controversial.
 This increased contention over the meaning of security mirrors the wider political debates that have arisen concerning the onset of globalization.
 For some the social and economic world is changing so profoundly that the political world needs to follow suit and evolve away from a sovereign state system we have inhabited since the middle of the 17th century no longer fit for purpose.
 For others, though, globalization should not herald a new post-sovereign era and, if anything, ought to reinforce our attachment to our sovereign protectors.
 Whilst academic debates on ontology (the meaning of concepts) can- often rightly- be viewed as arcane and irrelevant to most people’s lives, how security is conceptualized is important to all because it influences political practise and the prioritization of issues.
 Determining how people’s lives can best be secured is complex and contested but, nevertheless, from almost any perspective remains the most fundamental of all political concerns.

-#6

-3,018
+Suggested Readings

+P.Hough (2013) Understanding Global Security (Abingdon: Routledge)

+C. Hughes & Y.M.
+Lai (2011) Security Studies.
+A Reader (Abingdon: Routledge)